-Students at the high school are permitted to use backpacks to carry school-related items from class to class.
-Clear plastic backpacks are preferred to expedite the morning security procedures.
+Students at the middle school are permitted to use backpacks to carry school-related items from class to class.

-In addition to building entry bag check and/or bag scans, backpacks are subject to searches by school district administrators when there is reasonable suspicion about the improper or illegal contents.
+In addition to building entry bag check and/or bag scans backpacks are subject to searches by school district administrators when there is reasonable suspicion about the improper or illegal contents.
 Refusal by a student to consent to a search will be perceived as an admission of guilt.
 The student may then be placed on a period of out of school suspension and a building level hearing will be scheduled.
-Charges may be filed with the Ambridge Police Department.
+Charges may be filed with the police department.